-- 3.7.
-In the enforcement of existing provincial legislation and the development of stricter requirements for unpaid internships, including the remuneration of all professional stages. - 3.8.
+- 3.8.
 In increased provincial and federal funding of quality paid internship and work opportunities for students. - 3.9.
 In a centralized coordination or screening method to assess the quality of internship postings, and in particular in the criteria from the Canadian Association of Career Educators and Employers. - 3.10.
 In greater quality, supervision, and protections associated with education stages, unpaid positions with private corporations (such as start-up ventures or media companies), and major non-profit organizations (such as public museums or inter-governmental agencies). - 3.11.
 In improved fairness, quality, and legality of internships for Members offered by McGill offices such as the Internship Offices Network (ION), Career Planning Services (CaPS), and Faculty internship or student affairs offices, including: - a.
 Screening of all internship opportunities by the university before they are advertised to students through any official channels, - b.
 Statistic-tracking by the university in order to gauge the accessibility of internship and funding opportunities on campus, - c.
 The establishment of salary guidelines and suggested learning plans for all internships based on academic program, - d.
 The elimination of tuition fees charged by McGill University for credits obtained in exchange for completing an internship, notwithstanding reasonable administrative charges to offset the limited supervisory costs associated with granting credits for off-campus internships, - e.
 The active finding, promotion, circulation, and encouragement by McGill of internships that pay student workers a fair wage for their work and obey all applicable employment laws, and - f.
 Improved quality, equity, and accessibility of internship opportunities offered through McGill University and affiliated organizations, including the associated recourse and reporting mechanisms within the university. - 3.12.
 That academic credit should be offered for applied opportunities. - 3.13.
 That unpaid or for-cost internship and volunteerism programs offered by various student and external groups are cause for concern.